1. Accueil

 Objectives (and/or specific learning outcomes)

 This course is one of the mandatory core courses in the Master in Management Science curriculum at Solvay Brussels School, ULB.
-The course objectives are: (i) to train students to be business practitioners with a strong background in standard economic models with a focus on price setting mechanisms; (ii) to learn theoretical concepts and to transpose these to applied work situations; and (iii) to guide evidence-based and data-driven decision making as managers in real businesses.
-The course largely draws from micro-economic theory, industrial organization and quantitative analysis, but with applications from an applied and data-drive perspective.
-The generality of the frameworks we study, combined with exercises and case studies will help students think about the kinds of markets they will encounter throughout their careers as managers, and how to develop pricing and production strategies in different competitive environments.
+The course objectives are: (i) to train students to be business practitioners with a strong background in standard economic models with a focus on price setting mechanisms; (ii) to learn theoretical concepts and apply these to real business situations; and (iii) to introduce the foundations of data-driven decision making for managers.

 Prerequisites and Corequisites